 Beychevelle

-It was a very entertaining visit to the tasting room placed on the left side of this beautiful chateau.
-There is ongoing modernisation work of wine facilities inside the chateau and also surroundings.
+It was a very entertaining visit to the tasting room on this beautiful chateau's left side.
+There is ongoing modernization work of wine facilities inside the chateau and surroundings.

-I've always loved Beychevelle, its old vintages are staggering, and I witnessed that two days later during dinner at Domaine de Chevalier, where we were treated to a wonderful 1945 vintage of Beychevelle!
+I've always loved Beychevelle; its old vintages are staggering, and I witnessed that two days later during dinner at Domaine de Chevalier, where we were treated to a beautiful 1945 vintage of Beychevelle!

 2014 Beychevelle (39% Cabernet Sauvignon, 51% Merlot, 5% Cabernet Franc and 5% Petit Verdot, 50% new oak) - did lose some Cabernet Sauvignon before the harvest due to grapes drying out.
-Very aromatic and velvety, with excellent acidity, full of blackberry fruit, pure elegance and finesse, a lot of style and a long aftertaste.
-Sublime effort, and kudos to Philippe Blanc for creating this beauty!
+Very aromatic and velvety, with excellent acidity, full of blackberry fruit, pure elegance and finesse, a lot of style, and a long aftertaste.
+A sublime effort, and kudos to Philippe Blanc for creating this beauty!
 94+p.

-2012 Beychevelle - very aromatic, more bite and more structure than in 2013, and is a better wine, of course.
+2012 Beychevelle - very aromatic, had more bite and structure than in 2013 and is a better wine.
 92p.

-2010 Beychevelle - aromatic, chocolate, cacao, fat fruit and tannin, sophisticated and refined, long, rich and with great complexity.
+2010 Beychevelle - aromatic, chocolate, cacao, fat fruit and tannin, sophisticated, refined, long, rich, and complex.
 Beauty wine and an extremely graceful one.
 95p.

 2009 Beychevelle (46% Cabernet Sauvignon, 44% Merlot, 5% of Cabernet Franc and Petit Verdot each) - more red fruit here than in 2010, well-knitted, meaty, tannin here tasted a bit dry.
 93p.